alexkenan/pyviz/README.md

 # pyviz
-Materials for Python for Data Visualization
+Materials for *How to (Not) Lie with Data: Creating Effective Data Visualizations in Python*